extenda/actions/test-pod/README.md

 The action supports the following features:

   * Test against cluster internal services
+  * Test Pod runs in the service's namespace, with the same workload identity (service account)
   * Supports any Docker image
   * Mount a volume as working directory in Pod
   * Specify a custom entrypoint for the container